-- A food allergy is an adverse health effect resulting from a specific immune response that occurs reproducibly on exposure to a given food.
-The health effect, called an allergic reaction, occurs because the immune system attacks food proteins that are normally harmless. - Food-induced anaphylaxis is a serious allergic reaction that is sudden in onset and may cause death. - There is no cure for food allergy.
-Strict avoidance of food allergens and early recognition and management of allergic reactions to food are important measures to prevent serious health consequences.
+- A food allergy is an adverse health effect resulting from a specific immune response that occurs reproducibly on exposure to a given food.1 The health effect, called an allergic reaction, occurs because the immune system attacks food proteins that are normally harmless. - Food-induced anaphylaxis is a serious allergic reaction that is sudden in onset and may cause death.1 - A treatment for peanut allergy was approved in January 2020 by the U.S. Food and Drug Administration, but this treatment is not appropriate for every peanut allergy patient and is approved only for patients from age 4 through age 17.69 There are no approved treatments for other food allergies.
+Strict avoidance of food allergens and early recognition and management of allergic reactions to food are important measures to prevent serious health consequences.1